Probate & Estate Property Specialist

 REALTOR® · SRES® · CPCU

 Sarah Ingles is a Des Moines REALTOR® specializing in senior downsizing and probate property sales across the Des Moines metro and Polk County.
 She holds the SRES® (Seniors Real Estate Specialist) designation and a CPCU (Chartered Property Casualty Underwriter) credential backed by over 10 years of property insurance experience.
-Sarah operates Smart Move Des Moines under CHASE.
-Collective Real Estate.
+Sarah operates Smart Move Des Moines under Fathom Realty.